White-breasted Nuthatch, by Sondra D. Cotton

 We extend gratitude and appreciation to Nick Pulcinella for compiling this valuable information about birdlife of Delaware County, and to all who contributed information and photos.
 We look forward to future updates reflecting efforts of the vibrant birding community.

-BCDC joins Tom’s family, friends from Tyler Arboretum, and the birding community in honoring Tom Reeves through a memorial at Tyler Arboretum.
+BCDC joins Tom’s family, friends from Tyler Arboretum, and the birding community in honoring Tom Reeves through a memorial bench at Tyler Arboretum.
 In spring 2025 we collected donations for this purpose, and are deeply grateful to all who contributed.
-We plan to host a commemorative event open to all, after the memorial is installed.
-Look for more details to come.
+In October 2025, BCDC and Tyler Arboretum invited all to a Tom Reeves memorial bird walk, where we took a few minutes around his bench to remember and celebrate the man who connected with countless people.

 Photo below of Tom Reeves (center, with ballcap) leading a bird walk at Tyler Arboretum, 2008, by Sarah Boucas-Neto